leonv-dev/remote_database_importer/README.md

 ## Features
 - Define multiple environments (such as staging, production etc.)
 - Rails intergration via rake task
+- Define custom commands that should run after successful import
 - Decide for yourself if the dump should be done over ssh or if pg_dump should connect to the DB port directly
 - It can therefore be used for almost all hosting providers (Heroku, Kubernetes, self-hosted, etc.)